dot-legal/reference/demo-library/forms/confidentiality/mutual-non-disclosure.md

 # Mutual Non-Disclosure Agreement

-The parties want to disclose to each other Confidential Information for the Purpose.
+The parties want to disclose to each other Confidential Information for the Purpose defined below.
 The parties agree as follows:

 ## Form

 ### Definitions

-* "**Purpose**": `Evaluating a potential business relationship with the other parties.`
+* "**Purpose**": `Evaluating a potential business relationship between the parties.`
 * "**Effective Date**": `January 1, 2022`
 * "**Confidentiality Period**": `3 years`
-* "**Governing Jurisdiction**": `the Province of British Columbia, Canada`
+* "**Governing Jurisdiction**": `Province of British Columbia, Canada`

 ### Signatures